dd9jn/rfc4880bis/rfc4880bis.md

 ## Private or Experimental Parameters

-S2K specifiers, Signature subpacket types, user attribute types, image format types, and algorithms described in [](#constants) all reserve the range 100 to 110 for private and experimental use.
+S2K specifiers, Signature subpacket types, User Attribute types, image format types, and algorithms described in [](#constants) all reserve the range 100 to 110 for private and experimental use.
 Packet types reserve the range 60 to 63 for private and experimental use.
 These are